Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion- script for deleting specified directory 10-back- script for changing directory to previous or parent one 11-lists- a script for list files inc hidden ones in current, previor and /boot directories respectively
+9-firstdirdeletion- script for deleting specified directory 10-back- script for changing directory to previous or parent one 11-lists- a script for list files inc hidden ones in current, previor and /boot directories respectively 12-file_type- script for finding out file type in a specified directory